 Philip Martin is professor emeritus of agricultural economics at the University of California, Davis.
 He points out one big problem with labor groups and the agricultural industry predicting how new overtime rules will play out for farmworkers and their employers.

-"No one has the data on exactly who works how many hours," Davis says.
+"No one has the data on exactly who works how many hours," Martin says.
 "So in a sense, we’re making policy based on assumptions which may or may not be true."

 Right now, Martin also says, California is a crazy patchwork when it comes to regulating farm labor.
 Farm workers are excluded from certain rights - in other cases they receive special protections.